 The school provides Japanese style rooms where students can nap, giving them a nearby space to refresh themselves if worn out from a long session of work or research.

-RIST, IAMAS’ student dormitory, is located in a residential area 1.3 kilometers from the school.
-Each room is furnished with amenities that include a unit bathroom, bed, and electric stove*.
-Rent is kept at an affordable rate ideal for students. * The dormitory is all-electric, so equipment powered by natural gas cannot be used.
+RIST, IAMAS’ student dormitory, is located in a residential area 1.1 kilometers from the school.
+Each room is furnished with amenities that include a unit bathroom, bed, and electric stove.
+Rent is kept at an affordable rate ideal for students.